A Beginner's Guide to Social Media Marketing for 2026

 Once you have your tentative plan, it's time to begin.
 First, you know at least some base metrics (sales, visits to a website, etc.) that you would like to see improved.
 You can now begin posting your content.

-Generally, give yourself three months of posting content to measure your results.
+Generally, allow yourself three months to post content and measure your results.
 Then, at the end of your chosen period, ask yourself: who did my content reach, what did they find most engaging, when did they see my content, and where were they engaging most?

 The more you post, the more critical measuring will be.
-After all, what you're after isn't gaining a social media following to be popularyou want to reach the right person with the right content to generate reliable sales.
-Generally speaking, you want to review your content and metrics once every three months in-depth and compare your results to your initial baselines.
+After all, what you're after isn't gaining a social media following to be popular—you want to reach the right person with the right content to generate reliable sales.
+Generally speaking, you should review your content and metrics in-depth once every three months and compare your results to your initial baselines.

 Additional considerations should include the following questions: